14 Jun Don’t Let High School Transcript for Your Homeschooler Scare You!

 One of the most daunting parts of homeschooling a child through high school isn’t the teaching at all.
 It’s figuring out how to create that critical high school transcript.
 Whether you’re starting at the beginning of your child’s high school career (recommended) or you’ve waited until it’s time to start applying for college, there’s good news.
 As long as you’ve kept reasonably good records, this doesn’t have to be the ordeal you’re probably imagining.
 Follow these 3 steps to create a high school transcript for your homeschooler:

-To create a high school transcript, you’ll need records of the subjects your child has taken as well as grades (and number of credits) you (or others if your child has taken classes outside the home) have assigned at the end of each course.
+To create a high school transcript, you’ll need records of the subjects your child has taken as well as grades (and the number of credits) you (or others if your child has taken classes outside the home) have assigned at the end of each course.
 You’ll also do well to check your state’s graduation requirements and look for sample high school transcripts to model your transcript after.

 - Enter Your Child’s Information